Stem-O/stem-o.github.io/README.md

 ## Demo
 <img src="stemo-demo.png">

+## Note
+Please do not copy the code without asking permission, this is for Stem-O alone.
+If you wish to copy the source code kindly contact email [owner](s1170044@usls.edu.ph).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

 ## Developer